Do you have the correct documentation?

 Have you signed up for the Welcome Events?

 We're planning some exciting virtual and in-person events to help you get familiar with the University and settle in.
-More details will be available nearer the time.
+You can access all of our events on our Welcome webpages.

 Have you applied for a buddy?